IRMaGe-3T/irmage-tools-resources/docs/users/mriqc.md

 docker pull nipreps/mriqc:latest
 ```

-Notes: depending on how docker is installed on your computer you may need administrator rights to pull and use the imgage
+Notes: depending on how docker is installed on your computer you may need administrator rights to pull and use the image

 Check the MRIQC version: